Nacional championship: History

 The Nacional championship was created by an initiative of then president of Argentine Football Association, Valentín Suárez, with the purpose of adding clubs outside Buenos Aires that competed in regional leagues.
 Teams best placed in "Torneo Regional" (created in 1967 as well) were eligible to play the Campeonato Nacional.

 The first edition comprised 12 teams from the Metropolitano and four regional qualifiers, and was won by Independiente.

 The Nacional was played with a number of different formats including the basic league table, two groups qualifying to semi-finals and four groups qualifying to a final group, round of 16 or quarter finals.
-The last Nacional in 1985 featured an extremely complicated set-up.
+The last Nacional in 1985 featured an extremely complicated set-up, when after the first stage finished, teams were divided into two groups ("winners" and "losers") while the 3rd and 4th of each group were moved to the round of losers. playing a new tournament that qualified one of each group to the finals, which were played under a sporting advantage system that favored Argentinos Juniors.

 The number of participants varied between a low of 16 (1967 and 1968) and a high of 36 (1974).
+The last edition of Campeonato Nacional was contested by 32 clubs.

 After the restructuring in the Argentine football league system in 1985 that created the Primera B Nacional, the Nacional and Metropolitano championship were abolished, being replaced by a unique competition with a European style format.
 The first edition was held in 1985–86.